poole/lanyon/_posts/2019-11-14-dependency-injection-in-java.md

 }
 ```

-This is definitely better than the initial approach, now we can `inject` in `ClassA` an instance of `ClassB` or even better we can also inject a subclass of `ClassB`:
+This is definitely better than the initial approach, now we can `inject` in `ClassA` an instance of `ClassB` or even better, a subclass of `ClassB`:

 ```java
 class ImprovedClassB extends ClassB {